 How can I get help with my diabetes expenses?

-The Diabetes Control Program provides assistance with the cost of approved medications and supplies including insulin products, oral medications, urine-testing materials and blood glucose test strips.
+The Diabetes Drug Program provides assistance with the cost of approved medications and supplies including insulin products, oral medications, urine-testing materials and blood glucose test strips.

 The Insulin Pump Program provides assistance with the cost of approved insulin pumps and supplies for children and youth up to age 19 who are living with type 1 diabetes.